mu-semtech/login-service/README.md

 ###### 400 Bad Request
 - if session header is missing.
 The header should be automatically set by the [identifier](https://github.com/mu-semtech/mu-identifier).
-- if combination of nickname and password is incorrect.
-- if account is inactive.
+- if the group or account doesn't exist

 #### DELETE /sessions/current